OStars/KeyEE/README.md

 # KeyEE: Enhancing Low-resource Generative Event Extraction with Auxiliary Keyword Sub-Prompt
-Official repository for paper "KeyEE: Enhancing Low-resource Generative Event Extraction with Auxiliary Keyword Sub-Prompt".
+Code repository for paper "KeyEE: Enhancing Low-resource Generative Event Extraction with Auxiliary Keyword Sub-Prompt".

 Our code is mainly based on [DEGREE](https://github.com/PlusLabNLP/DEGREE).
 We deeply thank the contribution from the authors of the paper.